 PICTURE FRAMING IN MELBOURNE

-Co owners Lynne and Bernie Lowenstein and the designers at Print Decor are pleased to proudly showcase our framing designs.
-Lynne has started compiling a series of framing design advices and tips and where possible we have added photos.
+Lynne has started compiling a series of framing design advice and tips and where possible we have added photos.

 The great artist Manet once said "without the frame my art is nothing".

 Please note we are better framers than we are photographers!!

 The framing advise that transcends all others is-

 Design Tip #0.
 NOTHING is more important than the wedding photos...(well not until the kids arrive).

 The above gloss white ornate Princess frame helps enhance the beautiful black and white wedding photo.

 Care was taken to use acid free backing and matting to help preserve this precious photo.
 Such factors as the backing board and mat board (carboard) surrounds should be of the highest quality acid free archival materials.
 If the picture will be subjected to strong light the UV rays can cause damage if the correct glass or Plexiglass (perspex) is not used.
 Photos can be carefully glued down to prevent ripple but a special inert glue should be used.